3 Ingredient Quick Vegan Mascarpone- No Cashews, No Tofu!

 The only 3 ingredients you need:

-When I said simple, I really meant simple.
+When I said simple, I really meant simple– like my vegan ricotta.
 Here’s what you need:

-- Soy milk: The lovely thing about this vegan mascarpone is that it’s both gluten-free and nut free.
-Soy milk acts very similarly and a great dairy-free substitute to regular dairy milk (which is why it’s also a great substitute in vegan buttermilk!).
+- Pea milk: The lovely thing about this vegan mascarpone is that it’s both gluten-free, soy free, and nut free.
+Pea milk acts very similarly and a great dairy-free substitute to regular dairy milk (which is why it’s also a great substitute in vegan buttermilk!).
+You can use soy or almond milk (NOT shelf-stable though).
+However, to keep it nut free and soy free, use pea milk.

 - Lemon juice: Or apple cider vinegar, white wine vinegar, white vinegar, or another vinegar.
-This will help curdle the proteins in the soy milk, similarly to dairy milk.
+This will help curdle the proteins in the pea milk, similarly to dairy milk.

 - Heavy vegan cream: Or coconut cream or full-fat coconut milk here- either or!
 The heavy vegan cream will help to create a super lush and smooth mascarpone texture.
-I like to use Plant Crock, Silk, or Califia here!
+I like to use Plant Crock or Silk here!

 And that’s truly it!
 In terms of equipment, you’ll also need a sieve, cheesecloth, a large bowl, a saucepan, and a food processor.
 Other than that, let’s get started!